Skyline Group

 Scope of Work

 General Internal Works: The interior refurbishment began with the preparation of all wall surfaces, which were treated with a stain-blocking solution to ensure a clean and uniform base.
 All walls and ceilings were then redecorated using Dulux Diamond Matt Emulsion, chosen for its durability and superior finish.
+The doors, frames, and skirting boards received a high-gloss finish to complement the overall design aesthetic and provide a polished appearance.

 Due to significant corrosion, four radiators were identified for replacement.
 Where feasible, the removed radiators were treated and repainted prior to reinstallation.
 Additionally, 45 linear meters of new skirting boards were fitted, and seven new ply flush doors were installed to improve both the look and functionality of the interior spaces.